cellgeni/rnaseq/README.md

 ### Introduction

-RNAseq is a bioinformatics analysis pipeline used for RNA sequencing data at the [Cellular Genetics program](http://www.sanger.ac.uk/science/programmes/cellular-genetics) at [the Wellcome Sanger Institute](http://www.sanger.ac.uk/).
+cellgeni/rnaseq is a bioinformatics analysis pipeline used for RNA sequencing data at the [Cellular Genetics program](http://www.sanger.ac.uk/science/programmes/cellular-genetics) at [the Wellcome Sanger Institute](http://www.sanger.ac.uk/).